river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/rcsfa_github_best_practices.md

 When a new repository is added, we recommend the following actions occur:
 - Follow ==x== guidance for how to name your repo.
 - Follow ==x== guidance for what topics to add to your repo.
 - Identify a Repository Steward; this is the person who will manage the `main` branch and champion any collaborations between branches and merge requests.
+- The Repository Steward should identify and set up the folder/directory structure.
+See below sections for recommendations and considerations for organization.
 ## How to organize your repo

 ### Recommended folder structure